Esri/i3s-spec/i3s_converter/i3s_converter_ReadMe.md

 *Note:* 1.7 maintains backwards compatibility with 1.6.
 The resultant 1.7 slpk will be larger in size than the input slpk.
 This is due to the creation of Draco-compressed geometries and DXT-compressed textures.
 All of these features are important for increased performance.
 If output slpk size is a limiting factor, the `-x` option can be used to skip writing DXT textures, but this may result in slower drawing performance.

-When extracing, the following formats are available:
+When extracing or converting, the following formats are available:
+- Archived: *.slpk
 - Filesystem : *.eslpk
 - Cloud : *.i3srest